 Motorcyclists across Colorado love the freedom and thrill of riding throughout our beautiful state.
 Whether you’re exploring the mountains or the bustling streets of downtown Denver, there’s so much to see from the back of your bike.
 But when riding your motorcycle, you also need to be cautious.
-Every year, there are thousands of motorcycle accidents that lead to injury, property damage, and fatalities.
+Every year, thousands of motorcycle accidents lead to injury, property damage, and fatalities.
 If you’re involved in a Colorado motorcycle accident, you shouldn’t wait to call a personal injury lawyer in Denver who can help you understand your case, assess its true value, and fight for you in court.

 What Are the Top Causes of Motorcycle Accidents?